 IV.
 UNDUE INFLUENCE: ANOTHER REASON FOR AN AB TYPE TRUST

-However, Estate tax avoidance isnot the only reason settlors opt for an AB type Trust.
-The second reason is to protect yourown beneficiaries and avoid undue influence on the surviving spouse from outside parties.
+However, Estate tax avoidance is not the only reason settlors opt for an AB type Trust.
+The second reason is to protect your own beneficiaries and avoid undue influence on the surviving spouse from outside parties.
 This may sound like a move inspired by ill-faith towards your partner but is no less common than a prenuptial agreement.
 This can be particularly useful for blended families, allowing each spouse to ensure their respective heirs are left with something.
-Regular probate avoidance trusts are comonnly set to have no disbursements on death of the first spouse as well, but the surviving spouse then becomes the sole trustee and “owner” of the entire estate.
-They are free to amend the document as much as they like,writing in or out beneficiaries.
+Regular probate avoidance trusts are commonly set to have no disbursements on death of the first spouse as well, but the surviving spouse then becomes the sole trustee and “owner” of the entire estate.
+They are free to amend the document as much as they like, writing in or out beneficiaries.
 Once again, this is unlike the AB Trust which locks out the decedent’s trust making it impossible for the surviving spouse to amend.

 V. SHOULD WE CHANGE FROM AN AB TO SIMPLE PROBATE AVOIDANCE?

 If your estate falls below the federal tax exemption it could be a good idea to switch to a simple probate avoidance trust.
 In a situation where you are the surviving spouse of an AB Trust it could mean more work and money from filing tax returns on the decedent’s estate.
 Further it means complications if you would want to sell your real property, or other expensive personal property items.
-If your estate is lower than $12.06M but are attracted to the undue influence protection of an AB Trust (especially ifone spouse has considerable separate property) there are similar yet easier to administer estate plans that we can get you and your spouse set up with.
+On the other hand, if your estate is lower than the threshold amount but you are attracted to the undue influence protection of an AB Trust (especially if one spouse has considerable separate property) there are similar yet easier to administer estate plans that we can get you and your spouse set up with.
 For instance, in a blended family situation, in the past we have sent clients home with a three-trust portfolio: a trust for each spouse and a trust for the family.
 This accomplishes the security for your beneficiaries since your partner will be unable to amend your personal trust after you pass away.

-This article was written by Vittoria K. Rainone, who is an intern at our law firm and entering law student at UC Hastings, San Francisco.
-The purposeful colloquial tone, rather than legalese, is an attempt to simplified to clients and prospective clients a topic that can be very complex and confusing.
+This article was written by Vittoria Rainone, a part time para legal at our law firm and second year law student at UC Hastings, San Francisco.
+The colloquial tone is an attempt to simplify a complex and confusing topic for clients and prospective clients.
 While none of our articles constitute “legal advice” it was reviewed and approved by practicing attorney.